MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ### Finish - by restarting services

-The save and apply are meaningless, as wireguard never resets the service to load the new configuration.
+The save and apply are meaningless, as WireGuard never resets the service to load the new configuration.
 You must be sure to either `check` and `uncheck` the `Enable WireGuard` button in `Settings > General` or go to the `Dashboard` and `reset services` from there.